Create, scan, and correct exams with R

 points >= 95 ~ 1.0) is fulfilled and assigns the corresponding grade if that’s the case.
 Let’s see how it works:

 exam_df <- exam_df %>% mutate( grade = ( case_when( points >= 95 ~ 1.0, points >= 90 ~ 1.3, points >= 85 ~ 1.7, points >= 80 ~ 2.0, points >= 75 ~ 2.3, points >= 70 ~ 2.7, points >= 65 ~ 3.0, points >= 60 ~ 3.3, points >= 55 ~ 3.7, points >= 50 ~ 4.0, points <= 49 ~ 5.0 ) ) ) exam_df

 ## # A tibble: 5 × 3 ## ID points grade ## <dbl> <dbl> <dbl> ## 1 1 57 3.7 ## 2 2 60 3.3 ## 3 3 84 2 ## 4 4 45 5 ## 5 5 82 2

 As the output shows, Person 1 has 57 points and gets the grade 3.7 (German grading system); person 4 gets the grade 5 because he/she has achieved less than 50, and so on.
 Please check each grade level to make sure that there are no mistakes, no typos, or any other problems.

-The next steps depend on how you have to upload the grades at your university.
-For instance, I need a sorted list and the grades multiplied by 100 at my institution.
+The next steps depend on how you have to enter the grades in your higher educational system.
+For instance, I need a sorted list and the grades multiplied by 100 at my university.
 Nothing easier than that, use

 mutate() again to extend our data frame with an additional grade and use